Technology and Innovation (TE)

 We want to explore the feasibility and costs of delivering cleaner vehicles across the county to reduce emissions and provide a better experience for passengers travelling on the Worcestershire network.

-We are also committed to exploring how Zero Emission vehicles can be delivered as part of alternative service provision such as DRT.
+We are also committed to exploring how Zero Emission vehicles can be delivered as part of alternative service provision such as Demand Responsive Transport (DRT).

 We have successfully delivered a feasibility study around the use of camera technology in conjunction with pollution sensor technology to monitor individual vehicles that allows for significant improvements.